NextGenDev-Lab/NGD-cpp-oop/README.md

 Students, interns, and aspiring developers who want to master C++ and build a strong foundation in OOP.

 ---
-Created with ❤️ by NGD — Next Gen Developers.
-Empowering the future through intelligent software.
+### Created with ❤️ by Next Gen Developers.
 ---
-## © 2025 NGD-cpp-Chatbot.
+## © 2025 NGD-cpp-oop.
 All rights reserved by Next Gen Developers
 ---